JakeYu1212/Notes/Introduction to Algorithms/Notes.md

 Euclid’s Algorithm states that the greatest common divisor of two integers 𝑚 and 𝑛 is 𝑛 if 𝑛 divides 𝑚 evenly.
 However, if 𝑛 does not divide 𝑚 evenly, then the answer is the greatest common divisor of 𝑛 and the remainder of 𝑚 divided by 𝑛.

-Any new logic gate that gets added to the hierarchy will simply need to implement the performGateLogic function and it will be used at the appropriate time.
+Any new logic gate that gets added to the hierarchy will simply need to implement the perform GateLogic function and it will be used at the appropriate time.
 Once done, the gate can provide its output value.
 This ability to extend a hierarchy that currently exists and provide the specific functions that the hierarchy needs to use the new class is extremely important for reusing existing code.

 This is a very common pattern that you should always use when building class hierarchies.
 Child class constructors need to call parent class constructors and then move on to their own distinguishing data.